hamilton89/FluVaxDES/README.md

 Run FluVaxDES.py.
 This file contains all the code with detailed comments and is separated into the following sections:
 1. Globals: Define parameters (MEAN_SERVICE_TIME, BALK_TOLERANCE, and SIMULATION_LENGTH)
-2. Simpy classes: Define classes for Entity, Resource, and Source (see https://github.com/bambielli/simpy_helpers/blob/master/Using_Simpy_Helpers_Package.ipynb for descriptions)
+2. Simpy classes: Define classes for Entity, Resource, and Source (see Resource 1 below for descriptions)
 3. Loop through hours in a day: Loop through the number of patients each hour (Assumption 2) and record maximum wait times as a function of the number of nurses working per hour.
 Outputs table_maxwait_perhour_pernurses.csv.
 4. Run for peak hour: Run the simulation for the peak hour with 300 patients and 4 nurses and record the number of patients arrived, balked, and vaccinated as well as maximum wait time and average wait time.
 5. Visualizations for peak hour: Outputs tables and graphs for peak hour (See Output).